rust-bitcoin/hammersbald/README.md

 The data storage size is limited to 2^48 (256 TiB) due to the use of 6 byte persistent pointers.
 A data element can not exceed 2^24 (16MiB) in length.
-Writes and reads are performed in multiples of 4096 bytes.
+Writes and reads are performed in multiples of 4096 byte pages.

 The persistent store uses up to three files:
 * the persistent hash table (.tbl)
 * the data that is iterable on its own and can be used to rebuild the hash table (.dat)
-* a temporary log file that helps to unwind a partial insert batch at re-open (.log)
+* the log file that helps to unwind a partial insert batch at re-open (.log)

 Numbers stored in big endian.